blakefromkin/watchIt-VPS/public/README.md

 These are obvious--click the "Add New Movie" and trash can buttons respectively.

 ## Future Implementation
-I would like to implement interaction with a movie database API like IMDB's in order to source validated movie data, rather than having users manually input their own.
+- Implement interaction with a movie database API like IMDB's in order to source validated movie data, rather than having users manually input their own.
+- Display flash messages for successful movie additions, edits, and deletions